minwookim88/minwookim88.github.io/_pages/about.md

 </li>

 <li>
 Built a visualization web-app that automatically provides the results of analysis per query basis.
-Used PostgreSQL for data hosting, JavaScript/D3.js for front-end and Flask/Python for back-end.
+Used PostgreSQL for data hosting, JavaScript/<a href="https://d3js.org/" target="_blank">D3.js</a> for front-end and <a href="https://palletsprojects.com/p/flask/" target="_blank">Flask</a>/Python for back-end.
 </li>

 <div>